Trump, Children Sued For incredible Fraud In New York - UrduPoint

 "The very foundation of his purported net worth is rooted in incredible fraud and illegality," James said in a statement.

-Referring the title of Trump's book "The Art of Deal," she said that "Mr. Trump thought he could get away with the art of the steal, but today, that conduct ends." - 'Staggering' overvaluations - James said her office, which lacks authority to file criminal charges, was making a criminal referral to the US Justice Department as well as the Internal Revenue Service based on the three-year investigation.
+Referring the title of Trump's book "The Art of Deal," she said that "Mr. Trump thought he could get away with the art of the steal, but today, that conduct ends."
+James said her office, which lacks authority to file criminal charges, was making a criminal referral to the US Justice Department as well as the Internal Revenue Service based on the three-year investigation.

 He did so to obtain favorable loans with lower interests and premiums, said James, who is running to be re-elected to her post in November.